 - DSLR and video cameras for any non-commercial use are free to use.

-If you are interested to know about more tourist destinations in Uttarakhand, read my Uttarakhand travel guide.
+If you are interested to know about more tourist destinations in Uttarakhand, that also includes many best places to visit in India, read my Uttarakhand travel guide.

 You write a list of top 10 holiday destinations in India list and not mention Ladakh?
 Not possible.
 Home to some of the world’s highest motorable passes, Ladakh region in India is adventure traveller’s holy grail.
 It is in Ladakh that most Buddhist immigrants live too, so expect a lot of Buddhists culture around.